 Do you brush your teeth regularly?
 Perhaps you wouldn’t think of skipping a brushing.
 There are many people that brush religiously, yet do not floss.
 Less than half of Americans floss daily and 10 percent don’t floss at all.
 Both brushing and flossing are important to your dental health.
 Flossing helps prevent cavities, gingivitis, and periodontal disease.
-In today’s blog, your Lake Forest Dentist, Dr. Fondriest, discusses the importance of flossing.
+In this blog, Dr. Fondriest, discusses the importance of flossing your teeth.

 Has it been more than six months since your last dental cleaning?
 If so, schedule an appointment today to see a member of our Lake Forest dental practice team!
 Regular cleanings and examinations are the best way to prevent costly and invasive restorative procedures down the road.
 Call us at 847-234-0517; your teeth will thank you!